peregoniccolo/BOTK-amlo/CONTRIBUTING.md

-# Contributing to BOTK-core #
+# Contributing to BOTK-amlo #

-Contributions to BOTK-core are always welcome.
+Contributions are always welcome.
 You make our lives easier by sending us your contributions through pull requests.

 Pull requests for bug fixes must be based on the current stable branch whereas